ptiede/VIDA.jl/docs/src/api/function_index.md

-## Filters
+## Templates

-These are the various filter types and helper functions.
+These are the various template types and helper functions.

 ```@docs
-VIDA.AbstractFilter
+VIDA.AbstractTemplate
-VIDA.AbstractImageFilter
+VIDA.AbstractImageTemplate
-ImageFilter
+ImageTemplate
 LogSpiral
 Constant
 Disk